 A traditional wood kiln built with bricks and clay by Chinese migrants in 1940.
-Purpose of the kiln is to fire clay work to desired temperature.
-The beauty of dragon kiln is the ashes deposited itself on the art work, reacting with the fire, clay and glazes - give a rustic & unique effect.
-This effect can't be enhanced in any form of firing (Electrical or gas).
+The purpose of the kiln is to fire clay work to the desired temperature.
+The beauty of the dragon kiln is the ashes deposited itself on the artwork, reacting with the fire, clay, and glazes - give a rustic & unique effect.
+This effect can't be achieved in other forms of firing (Electrical or gas).

 In Singapore, there is only one surviving dragon kiln - Thow Kwang Dragon Kiln.
-Owned by Tan family since 1965, keeping the fire alive since then.
-Dragon kiln firing is a labour intensive task and it also requires long hours of feeding woods into kiln and monitoring the temperature from time to time.
-Kiln is left to cool down for a week before unloading.
-The outcome of the art work is unpredictable - thus making unloading kiln can be very exciting!
+Owned by the Tan family since 1965, keeping the fire alive since then.
+Dragon kiln firing is a labor-intensive task and it also requires long hours of feeding woods into the kiln and monitoring the temperature from time to time.
+The kiln is left to cool down for a week before unloading.
+The outcome of the artwork is unpredictable - hence unloading the kiln can be very exciting!

 Traditional kiln has more than 1000 years of history. and are first introduced by migrants from China.
 It is built with bricks & act like an oven to heat up the clay work.
 The traditional wood firing method is used to heat up the kiln to 1260 °C. Manual labour is needed to fire the kiln for up to 24-30 hours.
 The kiln is then left to cool down before unloading.